 ENMU-Ruidoso offers test proctoring services for individuals attending other colleges or universities.
+There may be a fee for these services.
 Testing arrangements must be scheduled in advance with the Learning Commons.
-Call 575-315-8135 for more information.
+Call 575-315-1135 for more information.

 New Mexico Workforce Connection